-In Armenia, currency exchange will not become a problem.
-Already on arrival at Zvartnots International airport you will be greeted by numerous branches of local banks.
-However, we do not recommend exchanging the entire amount at the airport, only the minimum necessary, in order to avoid unfavorable exchange rate.
+In Armenia, the currency exchange will not become a problem.
+Already on arrival at Zvartnots International airport, you will be greeted by numerous branches of local banks.
+However, we do not recommend exchanging the entire amount at the airport, only the minimum necessary, in order to avoid the unfavorable exchange rate.
 Also, do not exchange at the individual or street money changers not to be cheated.

 Today, the number of banks and ATMs in Yerevan is steadily growing, and to find the right bank next to you is no trouble.
 Almost all the banks have international money transfer systems, such as the UNI Stream and MoneyGram, or sending and receiving currency through the SWIFT network.
 Visa, MasterCard or American Express credit cards are also becoming popular from year to year: most high-scale shops, restaurants, and hotels accept credit card payments.
 However, before making a payment always pre-verify.
 Please note that outside of Yerevan making payments by credit card is almost impossible, so always carry local currency cash in small banknotes.